Take a day to escape Prague and cycle 45km through the beautiful Czech countryside on a bike tour to Karlstejn Castle

 A Peaceful Ride…

-Once we existed the city, the scenery changed dramatically.
+Once we exited the city, the scenery changed dramatically.
 No longer were we surrounded by communist housing blocks and the thumping of the passing trams had disappeared.
-Instead all I could hear was hum of my wheels turning, the sound of birds and the sloshing of the water passing over raised rocks on the river bed.
+Instead, all I could hear was the hum of my wheels turning, the sound of birds and the sloshing of the water passing over raised rocks on the river bed.
 It was bliss.
-No more pedestrians just a whole open bicycle path ahead..
+No more pedestrians just a whole open bicycle path ahead…

 (Disclaimer: Slight confession…the kind pregnant lady lent me her e-bike for the last 5 km of the ride to the castle of which if she ever reads this I am eternally grateful for!)

 I had visited Karlstejn once before in the depths of winter.
 Although it definitely dons the snowy winter look, it had a whole new vibe to it this time.
 The town was bustling with tourists and the sweet smell of sweat mixed with the sugar of the tredlnik stalls lingered in the air.
 I don’t think I’ve ever been so happy to get off a bike and walk up a steep hill in my life.
 Oh yes, another point – be reasonable fit if you want to attempt walking up to the castle as well, as its a pretty steep incline all the way up!